Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 A Camino Journey on the Roman Road to Santiago

-When I walked it, I crossed landscapes where silence was louder than any city, passed milestones carved two thousand years ago, and met locals whose hospitality felt as timeless as the road beneath my feet.
+When we walked it, we crossed quiet landscapes, passed milestones carved two thousand years ago, and met locals whose hospitality felt as welcoming and timeless.

 Why Walk the Via de la Plata?